uniflow-kt/uniflow-kt/README.md

-# UniFlow 🦄 - Unidirectional Data Flow for Android, using Kotlin coroutines
+# UniFlow 🦄 - A Simple Kotlin Unidrectional Kotlin Data Flow framework using Kotlin coroutines and open to functional programming

 ## Setup